-What By when 8.1 Indicate which communication materials will be developed throughout the project and when (all to be sent to the communications officer at the IMPEL secretariat) TOR ^{} Interim report ^{} Project report ^{} Progress report(s) [] Press releases News items for the website ^{} News items for the e-newsletter Project abstract ^{} IMPEL at a Glance [] Other, (give details): 2014 After step 3, Nov.
+What By when 8.1 Indicate which communication materials will be developed throughout the project and when (all to be sent to the communications officer at the IMPEL secretariat) TOR Interim report Project report Progress report(s) Press releases News items for the website News items for the e-newsletter Project abstract IMPEL at a Glance Other, (give details): 2014 After step 3, Nov.
 2015 Nov.
-2016 When asked When asked When asked 8.2 Milestones / Scheduled meetings (for the website diary) October 2015 - first project team meeting April 2016 - expert workshop September 2016 - final project team meeting 8.3 Images for the IMPEL image bank □ Yes 8.4 Indicate which materials will be translated and into which languages Guideline for IPs have to be translated by participating Member States.
+2016 When asked When asked When asked 8.2 Milestones / Scheduled meetings (for the website diary) October 2015 - first project team meeting March/April 2016 - expert workshop September 2016 - final project team meeting 8.3 Images for the IMPEL image bank □ Yes 8.4 Indicate which materials will be translated and into which languages Guideline for IPs have to be translated by participating Member States.
 8.5 Indicate if web-based tools will be developed and if hosting by IMPEL is required Yes, a platform for national IPs on Basecamp.
 8.6 Identify which groups/institutions will be targeted and how Member States and EU Commission will be asked for comments as project participants and at the envisaged expert workshop, respectively.
-8.7 Identify parallel developments / events by other organisations, where the project can be promoted Tbd
+8.7 Identify parallel developments / events by other organisations, where the project can be promoted Drafting of inspection plans by EU Member States "Risk assessment" guidance by EU Commission